 However, few beef breeds could compete with the expert promotion of the Hereford and the Angus.
 In spite of a race to increase the size and muscling of the Red Poll, the breed lost its niche in America and fell out of favor for a time.

 Recent interest in grassfed beef and heritage livestock breeds has brought the Red Poll back to the attention of America, however.
 Commercial beef operations have rediscovered the breed’s good qualities and are incorporating it into their herds.
 It is making a resurgence across the country, especially in the Midwest.
-Although still somewhat uncommon, the Red Poll appears to have a secure future once more.
+Although definitely at risk, the Red Poll may still have a future on our shores.